Use the Tab and Up, Down arrow keys to select menu items.

 This course provides students with skills to design and implement secure application programs, which are not vulnerable to malicious attacks.

-Students who successfully complete this course will be able to:Learn how to configure systems and both proprietary and open source equipment such that attacks can be prevented.Understand how to design X.509 digital certificate systems in order to secure web sites working with https/sslUnderstand vulnerabilities in software such as Heartbleed, Wannacry, MSVenon, Eternalblue, and other widespread malware in the wild today and how they can be prevented.Configure a backend AD Server which can be used to deploy secure desktopsUnderstand how Metasploit is used to provide a testing infrastructure and framework.
-Use this to demonstrate attacks on servers and mobile systems.Build a 2FA crypto frontend onto Windows or Linux machines in order to provide multifactor authenticationDesign a physical access security system which back ends to the AD and uses smartcard accessDevelop and test systems which carry out penetration testing and intrusion analysisUnderstand how legal interception of encrypted channels operates.Setup and test a secure commercial wireless system and apply all security, routing and access control functions.Test some of the vulnerabilities to be found in Android and Bluetooth systemsLearn how forensics operations are performed on voice and video systems as used by Police and Intelligence agencies.
+Students who successfully complete this course will be able to:Learn how to configure systems and both proprietary and open source equipment such that attacks can be prevented.Understand how to design X.509 digital certificate systems in order to secure web sites working with https/sslUnderstand vulnerabilities in software such as Heartbleed, Wannacry, Denial of Service Attacks, MSVenon, Eternalblue, and other widespread malware in the wild today and how they can be prevented.Learn how to write and test application programs which protect against vulnerabilities such as cross-site scripting, cross-site request forgery, injection attacks etc.Configure a backend AD Server which can be used to deploy secure desktopsUnderstand how Metasploit is used to provide a testing infrastructure and framework.
+Use this to demonstrate attacks on servers and mobile systems.Build a 2FA crypto frontend onto Windows or Linux machines in order to provide multifactor authenticationDesign a physical access security system which back-ends to the AD and uses smartcard accessDevelop and test systems which carry out penetration testing and intrusion analysisSetup and test a secure commercial wireless system and test some of the vulnerabilities to be found in Android and Bluetooth systemsLearn how forensics operations are performed on voice and video systems as used by Police and Intelligence agencies.

 Subject to approval of the Head of Department.